- ScannerAnswers Rating:

 There are a lot of diagnostic scanners out there, but we’re confident that this is one of the best Android OBD2 adapters for the price.
 Features like over-voltage protection, battery-saver, and connection speed set this tool miles apart from generic OBD2 scanners.
 You cannot go wrong with an OBD2 scanner that is backed with a 3 year warranty and built by an American company.
 ScanTool has been making high quality OBD2 scanners since 2002 and for good reason!
 If you don’t need iPhone support, and don’t mind spending a little extra for quality and peace-of-mind, then the ScanTool 426101 OBDlink MX is a great choice!

-If you decide this scanner is perfect for you, I recommend grabbing it from Amazon, right here.
+If you decide this scanner is perfect for you, here’s a link to it on Amazon, right here.
 This will ensure you get a genuine model and not some cheap knock off.
 Plus, when buying through Amazon you get fast shipping and excellent buyer protection.

 I hope you enjoyed reading this ScanTool 426101 OBDlink MX review today.
 At ScannerAnswers, we want to help you find the best OBD2 scanner that fits your budget.
 If you have any questions, drop a comment below or check out our guide to choosing the best OBDII scanner.
 Be sure to check out more of our Bluetooth OBD2 scanners here and how to choose the best OBD2 bluetooth adapter guide